remixed123/startproject_cc3200_ti-rtos/README.md

 There are many tools available to send UDP packets.
 An easy one that I have used successfully and is free is the UDP Test Tool from SCT - https://www.simplecomtools.com/productcart/pc/viewPrd.asp?idproduct=6&

-Alternatively you can use http://www.httpdebugger.com/ which also enables packet tracing.

 There are many UDP packet senders for every platform available.